USING YOUR NEW THERAPY BALLS

 EXERCISE 6: THUMB FLEXION SQUEEZE

-Hold your therapy ball between your thumb and your fingers.
+Hold the therapy ball between your thumb and fingers.

 Squeeze your thumb into the ball as tightly as you can, hold for 5 seconds, then release.